tiprankstipranks

 Our business may be adversely affected by changes in global economic conditions, including inflation, rising interest rates, and supply chain shortages.

-Our business, operating results, financial condition and liquidity may be adversely affected by changes in global economic conditions including inflation, supply chain disruptions, credit market conditions, levels of consumer and business confidence, and other factors that are generally beyond our control.
-The current global supply chain and labor market challenges and inflationary pressures have negatively affected, and we expect will continue to negatively affect, our results of operations.
-Specifically, the Company continues to experience higher prices and supply chain disruptions for certain of our raw materials, particularly for electronic components, as well as wage inflation for direct labor.
-As it pertains to demand for our products, certain dental specialty products and dental equipment and related products that support discretionary dental procedures, especially elective procedures in implants and aligners, may also be susceptible to unfavorable changes in economic conditions.
-Decreases in consumer discretionary spending could negatively affect our business and result in a decline in sales and financial performance.
-Additionally, interest rate increases have created financial market volatility which could further negatively impact financial markets, lead to an economic downturn or recession, and tighten availability of, and increase the costs of capital for the Company.
-These and any other unfavorable economic conditions could increase our funding costs, limit our access to the capital markets or result in a decision by lenders not to extend credit to us.
-Tightening of credit in financial markets has also adversely impacted our customers' and suppliers' ability to obtain financing for significant purchases and operations with acceptable terms and could result in additional or worsening impacts in the future, including a decrease in or cancellation of orders for our products and services, inability of our customers to make payments, and increased risk of supplier financial distress.
+Our business, operating results, financial condition and liquidity may be adversely affected by changes in global economic conditions, including inflation, supply chain disruptions, credit market conditions, consumer and business confidence, and other factors generally beyond our control.
+We expect the current global supply chain and labor market challenges and inflationary pressures will continue to negatively affect our results of operations.
+Specifically, the Company continues to experience higher prices and supply chain disruptions for certain raw materials, particularly electronic components, and wage inflation.
+Certain dental specialty products, dental equipment and related products that support discretionary dental procedures, especially elective procedures in implants and aligners, may also be especially susceptible to changes in economic conditions.
+Decreases in consumer discretionary spending could negatively affect our business and cause a decline in sales and financial performance.
+Additionally, high interest rates have created financial market volatility, which could further negatively impact financial markets or lead to an economic downturn.
+These and other unfavorable economic conditions could increase our funding costs, limit our access to the capital markets or cause lenders not to extend credit to us.
+Tightening of credit in financial markets has adversely impacted our customers' and suppliers' ability to obtain financing and could result in additional impacts in the future, including a decrease in or cancellation of orders for our products and services, inability of customers to make payments, and increased risk of supplier financial distress.
 The Company has sought to offset the elevated costs resulting from raw material cost inflation with annual price increases but has been only partially successful.
 Should the higher inflationary environment continue, we may not be able to increase the prices of our offerings sufficiently to keep up with the rate of inflation.
 Any of the above factors could individually or in combination have a material adverse effect on our operating results, financial condition and liquidity.

 International Operations - Risk 1